karlwilcox/website-build/reviews/books/sci-fi/_posts/2022-01-16-consuming-fire.md

 title: "Consuming Fire"
 prefix: "The"
 author: "john-scalzi"
-series: "The Interdependency Book 2"
+series: "Interdependency"
+booknum: "2"
 tags:
-    - "sci-fi"
+    - "space opera"
 ---
 Dragged a bit at the start but soon got better and I’m now keen to finish the series!
 As noted earlier, this would probably benefit from a re-read of the whole series without long gaps between and within volumes as this review doesn't really do it justice.